Shaimaa8/Organ-Identifier/README.md

-# Organ-Identifier

-# Medical Organ Classification Project
+# Organ-Identifier: Medical Organ Classification Project

 This project focuses on developing an AI model to classify the primary organs in medical images.
 The targeted organ categories include **Heart**, **Brain**, **Breast**, and **Limbs**.
 The model leverages transfer learning using ResNet50, combined with custom classification layers, to accurately distinguish between these organ types.